Konvt/pgbar/docs/QuickStart.md

 ### Iterator type
 The iterator type of `BoundedSpan::iterator` is equivalent to the iterator type of its underlying range.

-## `ProxySpan`
+## `TrackedSpan`
-`pgbar::slice::ProxySpan` is a nullable template type that expresses the iteration range of a sole progress bar.
+`pgbar::slice::TrackedSpan` is a nullable template type that expresses the iteration range of a sole progress bar.

-`ProxySpan` can only accept an object of view type that satisfies the concept `std::ranges::sized_range`, and a sole progress bar object; Its purpose is to simplify interactions between progress bar instances and scenarios that require the use of iterators, such as Enhanced-for.
+`TrackedSpan` can only accept an object of view type that satisfies the concept `std::ranges::sized_range`, and a sole progress bar object; Its purpose is to simplify interactions between progress bar instances and scenarios that require the use of iterators, such as Enhanced-for.

 This is a special move-only type, which should only be constructed and returned by factory functions, such as the progress bar's `iterate()` method, and should not be constructed manually.

-Calling `ProxySpan`'s `begin()` method causes the `ProxySpan` object to attempt to set the number of tasks for the progress bar instances it holds, based on the size of the internal abstract range.
+Calling `TrackedSpan`'s `begin()` method causes the `TrackedSpan` object to attempt to set the number of tasks for the progress bar instances it holds, based on the size of the internal abstract range.
 ### Member method
-There are several methods in `ProxySpan`:
+There are several methods in `TrackedSpan`:

 ```cpp
 /* iterator */ begin() &;          // Assigns a value to the internal progress bar instance and returns the starting iterator